 The California Air Resources Board (CARB) has established 15 air basins statewide.
 The project area is located in the North Central Coast Air Basin (NCCAB), which is the geographic scope for this analysis.
 The NCCAB is comprised of Monterey, Santa Cruz, and San Benito Counties and covers an area of 5,159 square miles.
 The Diablo Range marks the northeastern boundary and, together with the southern extent of the Santa Cruz Mountains, forms the Santa Clara Valley, which extends into the northeastern tip of the NCCAB.
 Further south, the Santa Clara Valley transitions into the San Benito Valley, which runs northwest to southeast with the Gabilan Range as its western boundary.
 To the west of the Gabilan Range is the Salinas Valley, which extends from Salinas at its northwestern end to King City at its southeastern end.
-The western side of the Salinas Valley.
+The western side of the Salinas Valley is formed by the Sierra de Salinas, which also forms the eastern side of the smaller Carmel Valley.
 The coastal Santa Lucia Range defines the western side of the Carmel Valley (Monterey Bay Air Resources District [MBARD] 2008).